TheDuriel/TinyAStar3D/README.md

 A simple wrapper for Godot 4.x is included.
 The actual logic itself does not involve Godot in any way.

+# Use Case

+TinyAStar3D is meant for: Fixed size grids.

+It makes the following assumptions:

+* Your graph is a grid.
+Ideally it is divisible by 64 in every dimension.
+* Your graph is connected in cardinal directions.
+Up, down, left, right, forwards, back.
+* Your graph does not have node weights.
+* You're looking for speed over quality.
+The heuristic has been impacted by these limitations.

 # Installation

 This repository is designed to be loaded as a GIT Submodule.
 How you add these depends on your client of choice.